Sensei Rochelle Friedman

 Sensei Pamela Westgate

-Pamela Westgate has been a member of the VWMA since 1992.
-She holds a 3rd degree Black Belt in Shuri-ryu Karate and loves teaching, partner work and kata.
+Sensei Pamela Westgate has been a member of VWMA/LPA since 1992.
+She holds a 4th degree Black Belt in Shuri Ryu Karate and loves partner work, kata, teaching, practicing with other women martial artists, and helping to guide and empower girls.
 A scientist with advanced degrees in Biology and Engineering, and a mountain biker, she is fascinated with the physics and mechanics of power and flow.
-Pam is busy with a career as an environmental engineer and raising two daughters, but makes the time to be involved with this vibrant and supportive community of women and girl martial artists.
+Pam is busy with a career as an environmental engineer and raising two daughters, but makes the time to be involved with this vibrant and supportive community.
 She is interested in helping other busy Mom’s discover sustaining, fun, manageable ways to make martial arts part of their lives.

 Sensei Lena Cohen Amick